 Through our teaching of Science we aim to:

-- Develop pupils’ scientific knowledge and understanding.
+- Develop pupils’ scientific knowledge and understanding through more discussions.

 Through Science we can also:

-- Develop pupils’ thinking and evaluative skills
+- Develop pupils’ thinking.

 - Encourage pupils’ to become reflective learners.